Keynote Speakers

 Dept. of Theology and Religion, University of Birmingham, Birmingham, UK

-As an experienced academic project manager, I have led a variety of educational research and development projects for the University of Birmingham, including initiating what has since become our flagship interdisciplinary education activity, ‘The Birmingham Project’, where I was responsible for developing and sustaining the University’s relationships with major international businesses such as IBM, Jaguar LandRover, PwC and KPMG.
-I have managed funded research and engagement projects worth well over £2.5m, including a major, three-year AHRC-supported project, ‘Megachurches and Social Engagement in London’ (2013-16), which investigated the social engagement activities of some of the UK’s largest and most prominent churches.
+As an experienced academic project manager, he has led numerous educational research and development projects for the University of Birmingham, including initiating ‘The Birmingham Project,’ now a flagship interdisciplinary educational initiative, where he was responsible for cultivating and maintaining the University’s partnerships with major international companies such as IBM, Jaguar Land Rover, PwC, and KPMG.
+He has managed research and engagement projects with funding exceeding £2.5 million, including a three-year AHRC-funded project, ‘Megachurches and Social Engagement in London’ (2013-16), which examined the social engagement efforts of some of the UK’s largest and most influential churches.

 Prof. Dr. Pami Dua